Tron Kirk: Notable events

-Architectural history

-The Tron, as it is commonly called, was ordered to be built by King Charles I when he decided that St Giles' was to become the cathedral for the new see of Edinburgh.
-The land was purchased by the parish from Dr. William Scott, MD, for £1000 Scots.
-It was erected between 1636 and 1647 to a design by John Mylne, Royal master mason.
-The design mixed Palladian and Gothic elements and was inspired by contemporary Dutch architecture.
-The full Chamberlain's Accounts for this project are extant.
-The width of the building was reduced when both side aisles were removed in 1785 to accommodate the South Bridge and Blair Street leading to Hunter Square.
-In 1828 a new spire (designed by R & R Dickson) was constructed to replace the original, destroyed in the Great Edinburgh Fire of November 1824.
-The Tron closed as a church in 1952 and was acquired by the City of Edinburgh Council, the congregation moving to a new church in the Moredun area of the city.

-The church was subsequently left to decay, and the interiors were eventually gutted.
-In 1974 archaeological excavations took place under the church which revealed foundations of 16th-century buildings from a long-vanished close, Marlins Wynd, named after a stonemason Walter Merlioun who lived there in 1500.
+Clock

+The first clock was installed in 1658.
+It had originally been in the Weigh House at the head of West Bow.
+This clock was lost in the fire of 1824.
+A new clock by James Clark of Edinburgh was obtained to replace it.
+It is an eight day clock installed in 1828.

 Hogmanay

 Traditionally the Tron was a place of gathering to celebrate New Year, mainly because of its chiming clock, high on the spire, and visible (and audible) over a wide area.

 The Tron's position as the traditional focus of Edinburgh's Hogmanay celebrations has been greatly diminished in recent years, due to the expansion of the City Council's organised Hogmanay Street Party in the city centre.

 However, it was announced in November 2012 that this historic venue would re-stake its claim to the city's hogmanay celebrations, with a Festival of the Extraordinary planned to include live music, film screenings and, amongst other things, a mixology masterclass.